 - Hinged Fins – Hinged fins are crafted to reduce resistance, as well as maximize the force of propulsion.
 This design is perfect for forward movement; it opens when your legs move backwards – propelling you ahead – and then shuts behind them once they’re dragging again.
 While these patented hinged models can be a bit pricier than other options, they unquestionably make hopping into the water from shorelines much simpler.
 Be warned though: this type of fin requires some practice to unlock its true potential!

 For belly boat fishing, the best float tube fins should be both lightweight and durable to ensure your comfort.
 They must also have enough buoyancy so they don’t drag in the water and can easily be recovered if lost.
 For those who prefer wearing their fins over wading boots, make sure that you select a heavier pair of fins for optimal performance.

 The marketplace is saturated with products from high-profile outdoor and sports equipment manufacturers, making it easy to find a pair of float tube fins that accommodates your budget, and preferences for comfort or performance.

 Two points to take away from this guide are:

-With either choice, you will want a pair that snugly clips over your wading boots or stocking feet — if you lose a fin while fishing, you also loose your propulsion back to shore.
+- Float tube fins are bendable, so when you draw your feet back to propel yourself forward, they stiffen and make paddling effortless with minimal exhaustion and maximum thrust.With either choice, you will want a pair that snugly clips over your wading boots or stocking feet — if you lose a fin while fishing, you also loose your propulsion back to shore.

 Our Picks for Best Float Tube Fins